reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

     return elasticsearchOperations
         .bulkIndex(queries,IndexCoordinates.of(PRODUCT_INDEX));
 ```
 The Document to be stored is enclosed within an IndexQuery object.
-The `bulkIndex` method takes as input a list of `IndexQuery` objects and name of the Index wrapped inside `IndexCoordinates` class.
-When we execute this method, we get a trace of the REST API for `bulk`request.
+The `bulkIndex` method takes as input a list of `IndexQuery` objects and the name of the Index wrapped inside the `IndexCoordinates` class.
+When we execute this method, we get a trace of the REST API for `bulk` request.

 ```shell
  Sending request POST /_bulk?timeout=1m with parameters: